Oriented Borel-Moore homologies of toric varieties: Homology groups of toric varieties

 \subsection{Review of the construction and basic properties of equivariant groups}

-Let $B_*$ be an arbitrary oriented Borel-Moore homology theory.
-The construction of the torus-equivariant version $B^T_*$ of $B_*$ is based on the approximation scheme of Totaro.
-This has led to succesful study of equivariant Chow groups \cite{EG} and algebraic cobordism \cite{Des}\cite{Kri}\cite{KU}, among other theories.
+The construction of the equivariant version $B^G_*$ of $B_*$ is based on the approximation scheme of Totaro.
+This has led to successful study of equivariant Chow groups \cite{EG} and algebraic bordism \cite{Des}\cite{Kri}\cite{KU}, among other theories.
 Recently in \cite{Karu}, the construction was carried out in a very general setting of so called ROBM pre-homology theories satisfying certain conditions.
-The same construction works for oriented BM-homology theories, and it is the construction we are going to use here.
-We note that in order to make sense of the formal group laws in the theory $B_*^T$, one is forced to consider it as a topological group, whose topology is given by the filtration naturally arising from the definition.
+The same construction works for oriented Borel--Moore homology theories, and it is the construction we are going to use here.
+We note that in order to make sense of the formal group laws in the theory $B_*^G$, one is forced to consider it as a topological group, whose topology is given by the filtration naturally arising from the definition.
 This is because equivariant version of the theory no longer has to satisfy dimension axiom, and hence Chern classes of line bundles may fail to be nilpotent.